FAQ's

 Federal regulations now are much stricter ensuring that a homeowner doesn’t get into this type of trouble.

-What do you think is the most single compelling reason for getting a reverse mortgage?
+What do you think is the most single compelling reason for getting a Home Equity Conversion?

 To eliminate mortgage payments completely which frees up money that changes a homeowner’s cash flow situation positively.
-If a homeowner has a home mortgage, it is paid off completely then the available home equity and they then own their home outright.
+If a homeowner has a home mortgage, it is paid off completely from their available home equity and they then own their mortgage free home outright.

-Other than paying off a home mortgage, what are some of the diverse reasons people you have helped have wanted a reverse mortgage?
+Other than paying off a home mortgage, what are some of the diverse reasons people you have helped have wanted a Home Equity Conversion ?

 To pay off other debts such as credit cards, home improvement loans, medical obligations and auto loans, plus improve their quality of life by making home improvements and remodeling, elective surgeries and dental procedures, vacations, college education gifts and supplement their social security and other income.

-Today, one of the biggest financial fears senior homeowners have is medical bankruptcy, which often can be avoided when using available funds from a Reverse Mortgage.
+Today, one of the biggest financial fears senior homeowners have is medical bankruptcy, which often can be avoided when using available funds from a Home Equity Conversion.

-Isn’t a Reverse Mortgage the same thing as a “home equity line of credit” loan from a bank with monthly installment payments?
+Isn’t a Home Equity Conversion the same thing as a “home equity line of credit” loan from a bank with monthly installment payments?

 Similar terms can be confusing.
-A Reverse Mortgage is not a "home equity line of credit”.
-A Reverse Mortgage is not a bank loan.
-It is a Home Equity Conversion Mortgage (HECM) that has an option available for the homeowner to borrow cash from their available home equity “converted mortgage line of credit”, not a financial institution’s line of credit.
-They don’t have to borrow any of their equity, their savings, their money.
+A Home Equity Conversion is not a "home equity line of credit”.
+A Home Equity Conversion is not a bank loan where a homeowner borrows the bank’s money.
+A Home Equity Conversion is where the homeowner can borrow their own money from their available home equity, not from a financial institution’s line of credit.
 A portion of their equity merely has been converted for peace of mind to be easily available to them if and when needed.
+It is referred to as a HECM.

 A homeowner’s home is not at risk as collateral.
 The homeowner retains full ownership of their home and the deed.
 And they are not required to make any repayments until they no longer live in their home or until their home is sold.

-With a Reverse Mortgage, a homeowner can repay what they borrowed anytime but that’s their option.
+With a Home Equity conversion (HECM), a homeowner can repay what they borrowed anytime but that’s their option.
 Whatever is in their line of credit unused is still their home equity.

-Which socioeconomic levels can benefit best from a reverse mortgage?
+Which socioeconomic levels can benefit best from a Home Equity Conversion?

-If we look in Texas’s major cities with $300,000-$800,000 homes, which is where a reverse mortgage is most popular, the benefit to all of these homeowners is the same, but for different reasons.
+If we look in Texas’s major cities with $300,000-$800,000 homes, which is where a Home Equity Conversion (HECM) is most popular, the benefit to all of these homeowners is the same, but for different reasons.
 Examples might range from home modifications to debt retirement.
 The actual price or appraised value of the home is not a factor.

-What do you feel are the major benefits to having a reverse mortgage for fitting a senior homeowner’s needs?
+What do you feel are the major benefits to having a Home Equity Conversion for fitting a senior homeowner’s needs?

-For those homeowners that want to remain in their home as long as possible - or cannot afford or want to move to assisted living or a nursing home - a reverse mortgage provides access to money as needed to remain in their home as long as they continue to pay their real estate taxes and insurance on time and maintain their home.
+For those homeowners that want to remain in their home as long as possible - or cannot afford or want to move to assisted living or a nursing home - a Home Equity Conversion provides access to money as needed to remain in their home as long as they continue to pay their real estate taxes and insurance on time and maintain their home.

-Best of all, no loan repayments are required while they continue living in their home, and their taxes, insurance and home maintenance can be paid from their available reverse mortgage funds.
+Best of all, no loan repayments are required while they continue living in their home, and their taxes, insurance and home maintenance can be paid from their available Home Equity Conversion funds.

 No. To qualify a senior homeowner has to be at least 62 years old meeting several requirements that include a favorable credit report and payment history.
 If he or she has a mortgage, adequate equity has to be available to pay off the existing mortgage.